asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/basics.md

 	python -m pip install asf_search

 ## Usage
 Programmatically searching for ASF data is made simple with asf_search.
-Several search functions are provided:
+Several search functions are provided.
+Each search function returns an ```ASFSearchResults``` object:

 - ```geo_search()``` Find product info over an area of interest using a WKT string
-- ```granule_search()``` Find product info using a list of scenes
+- ```granule_search()``` Find product info using a list of scene names
-- ```product_search()``` Find product info using a list of products
+- ```product_search()``` Find product info using a list of product IDs
-- ```search()``` Find product info using any combination combination of search parameters
 - ```stack()``` Find a baseline stack of products using a reference scene
+- If the above search approaches do not meet your search needs, ```search()``` supports all available keywords:
+	- ```search()``` Find product info using any combination of search parameters
 - Additionally, numerous constants are provided to ease the search process.
 Currently, we provide constants for beam mode, flight direction, instrument, platform, polarization, and product type.
 You can see the full [list of constants here](https://github.com/asfadmin/Discovery-asf_search/tree/master/asf_search/constants).

-Additionally, asf_search support downloading data, both from search results as provided by the above search functions, and directly on product URLs.
+Additionally, asf_search supports downloading data, both from search results as provided by the above search functions, and directly on product URLs.
 An authenticated session is generally required.
-This is provided by the ```ASFSession``` class, and uses of one of its three authentication methods:
+If a .netrc file is available, those credentials will be used implicity and no direct session handling is required.
+Otherwise, authenticate using an ```ASFSession``` object and one of the following authentication methods:

 - ```auth_with_creds('user', 'pass)```
 - ```auth_with_token('EDL token')```
 - ```auth_with_cookiejar(http.cookiejar)```

-That session should be passed to whichever download method is being called, can be re-used, and is thread safe.
+If not using .netrc credentials, that session should be passed to whichever download method is being called, can be re-used, and is thread safe.

-Examples:
+Example using .netrc:

+	results = ....
+	results.download(path='....')

+Example with manual authentication:

 	results = asf_search.granule_search([...])
-	session = asf_search.ASFSession()
+	session = asf_search.ASFSession().auth_with_creds('user', 'pass')
-	session.auth_with_creds('user', 'pass')
 	results.download(path='/Users/SARGuru/data', session=session)

-Alternately, downloading a list of URLs contained in ```urls``` and creating the session inline:
+Alternately, asf_search supports downloading an arbitrary list of URLs.
+All of the available authentication methods are supported:

 	urls = [...]
 	asf_search.download_urls(urls=urls, path='/Users/SARGuru/data', session=ASFSession().auth_with_token('EDL token'))